Distance education student

 3. Self-discipline requirement

 Distance learning requires self-discipline and motivation.
 Without a structured schedule and someone to hold them accountable, students may struggle to stay focused and motivated.
+Gamification elements in some platforms attempt to tackle this by encouraging students through achievement badges and progress tracking.

 4. Free university courses are not that great